Hottentot Teal

 Anas hottentota

 One of the smallest ducks, the Hottentot Teal is found throughout much of tropical eastern Africa.
 The sexes are similar.
-They are generally found in pairs on well-vegetated ponds and lakes, although large aggregations may occur outside of the breeding season.
+They are generally found in pairs on shallow, well-vegetated ponds and lakes, although large aggregations may occur outside of the breeding season.
+To escape danger they rarely fly; rather, they hide in the tall vegetation along the shore.

 Hottentot Teal Links: